erlang/docker-erlang-example/README.md

     $ ./create-certs

-For some more details of what this command does, wee [README-CERTS.md](README-CERTS.md)
+For some more details of what this command does, see [README-CERTS.md](README-CERTS.md)

 ## Running the Erlang Application